work for you?

-Pros: Uses advanced adaptive foam and brand-specific gel and graphite.
+Pros: Uses advanced adaptive foam plus brand-specific gel and graphite.

 Zinus Memory Foam Green Tea Mattress (12" Queen)

-The Verdict: The cheap and temporary fix when you need a mattress quick.
+The Verdict: The budget-friendly fix for when you need a mattress quick.

 Pros: Memory foam shapes to body.
-Low price point.
+Competitive price point.

 Cons: May have mildew issues.
 Layer underneath mattress cover is fiberglass.

 The Zinus Memory Foam Green Tea Mattress is 12 inches thick and retails at $344 — the cheapest offering on our list.
-As the name suggests, this mattress's memory foam is infused with natural green extract in order to preserve freshness.
-Additionally, the company claims that the combination of high-density support foam with comfort and memory foam provides a medium feel to the mattress.
+As the name suggests, this mattress's memory foam is infused with natural green tea extract meant to preserve freshness.
+Additionally, the company claims the combination of high-density support foam with comfort and memory foam lends the mattress a medium feel.

-Some consumers, however, noted that their mattress arrived with mold or a musty smell, which could not be removed.
 Furthermore, the mattress cover should not be removed due to a layer of fiberglass underneath (likely included for flame resistance).
-Both points should be considered by more sensitive consumers.

 Nectar Memory Foam Mattress (Queen)

-The Verdict: Ideal for the light sleeper that needs a firm mattress underneath them.
+The Verdict: Ideal for the light sleeper who needs a firm mattress underneath them.

 Pros: One year trial, plus a "forever" warranty.
 Firmness a positive for some backs.

-Cons: Make take some time to get used to.
-Return process can be difficult.
+Cons: May take some time to get used to.

-The Nectar Memory Foam Mattress retails $824 when full price, but "limited offers" often throw in free pillows and a discount on that price.
-While many mattresses have a 100-night return policy, this one has a 365-night return policy, allowing you to really get a feel for it before making a final decision.
+The Nectar Memory Foam Mattress retails at $824, but "limited offers" often throw in free pillows or a discount.
+While many mattresses have a 100-night return policy, this one ups the ante to a 365-night return policy, allowing you to really get a feel for the mattress before making a final decision.